Allan Fotheringham: Early life

 Fotheringham was born in Hearne, Saskatchewan, on August 31, 1932.
-His father died from an appendectomy gone wrong when he was two, and his mother remarried, with Allan taking his stepfather's surname Fotheringham.
+His father died from an appendectomy gone wrong when Fotheringham was two, and his mother remarried, with Allan taking his stepfather's surname.
 He attended Chilliwack Secondary School, where he was active in student leadership and wrote for the school's paper, as well as the Chilliwack Progress.
 Upon graduation he studied English and political science at the University of British Columbia and worked at a variety of media outlets during his career.
 He was best known as a columnist, originally at the Ubyssey, a student newspaper.
-He was hired straight out of university by the Vancouver Sun during the heady times of the late 1960s, the final days of the old Bennett Socreds provincially and the advent of Pierre Trudeau federally.
+He was hired straight out of university by the Vancouver Sun in the late 1960s, the final days of the old Bennett Socreds provincially and the advent of Pierre Trudeau federally.
 Fotheringham's columns and commentaries brought him national attention as well as wider syndication and a broader subject base.
 He was one of the leading specialists in explaining the world of British Columbia politics during his time at the Sun.